vikrantRajan/DanTerm4Week4/public/social-apis/jargon.md

 ### Authentication
 Services need to verify if a website has permission for an action such as providing data.
 Authentication is the permission verification step.

+### Service address
+#### API address
+#### API URL
+Internet location for communication.
+Either writing or reading actions are performed.
+AJAX and HTTP requests are made to service address.

+### Root URL
+Service address portion prefix that is appended with the endpoint to complete a service web address.

 ### Endpoint
 #### AKA Resource URL
-#### AKA Root URL
 #### AKA Example Request
-Service address used to connect to for API communication.
-AJAX and Node.js HTTP request are made to API endpoints
+Service address portion suffix that is prepended with the root URL to complete a server web address.